 Furniture is moved in and out of the house through the windows

 We wouldn’t have discovered what I just shared with you, without the Sandeman’s New Europe free tour of Amsterdam.
-You can find them in the major European cities, and enjoy stories you won’t read about anywhere else.
-Oh…and have a lot of fun along the city walk.
-Thank you, guys!
+You can find them in the major European cities, and hear stories you won’t read about anywhere else.
+Oh and have fun along the walk.
+Thank you, guys.

 - We found a perfect place to stay here if you want to be close to the airport (~10-15 min. by sprinter/train): Motel One Amsterdam, located in a quiet area of the city.
 There’s also the bus station right in front of the hotel; in about 30 min. you’ll reach the city center.